When the projects feature is enabled by a developer, a project bar is displayed at the bottom of the CMS window.

 You can only have one published version, so if you publish another version of the page (that is, a version that is not associated with the project) after the version associated with the project, the project version is not published anymore and therefore set as Previously published in the project overview.

-When you open an item and have a project active, Optimizely CMS displays the version associated with the active project.
-If you open an item and do not have a project active, Optimizely displays the version that is set as primary.
+When you open an item and have a project active, Episerver CMS displays the version associated with the active project.
+If you open an item and do not have a project active, Episerver displays the version that is set as primary.
 You can see which version is the primary in the versions gadget; the primary version is marked with a target symbol .
 The primary draft is not necessarily the latest version.
-See also: Setting the primary draft.
+For information on primary drafts when not working with projects, see Setting the primary draft.